Peer Cache for Configuration Manager clients

 Clients can only transfer content from Peer Cache clients that are in their current boundary group.

 Prior to version 1706, each site where clients use Peer Cache must be configured with a Network Access Account.
 Beginning with version 1706, that account is no longer required with one exception.
-The exception is when a client uses peer cache to get and run a task sequence from the Software Center, and that task sequence reboots the client into WinPE.
-In this scenario, the client still requires the Network Access Account when it is in WinPE so that it can access the peer cache source to get content.
+The exception scenario is when a peer cache-enabled client runs a task sequence from the Software Center, and that task sequence reboots to a boot image.
+In this scenario, the client still requires the Network Access Account.
+When the client is in Windows PE, it uses the Network Access Account to get content from the peer cache source.

-Because the current boundary of a Peer Cache content source is determined by that client's last hardware inventory submission, a client that roams to a network location and is in a different boundary group might still be considered a member of its former boundary group for the purposes of Peer Cache.
-This can result in a client being offered a Peer Cache content source that is not in its immediate network location.
+The client's last hardware inventory submission determines the current boundary of a Peer Cache content source.
+A client that roams to a different boundary group might still be a member of its former boundary group for the purposes of Peer Cache.
+This behavior results in a client being offered a Peer Cache content source that is not in its immediate network location.
 We recommend excluding clients that are prone to this configuration from participating as a Peer Cache source.

 To configure Client Peer Cache client settings